top of page

 5. Do seahorses recognize their owners?

-While not cuddly, seahorses can learn to associate their caregivers with feeding and may show interest during interactions.
+While they’re not affectionate like dogs or cats, seahorses can learn to associate people with food and show subtle signs of awareness.

 👉 Read Next: